tuupola/esp_i2c_helper/README.md

 This example reads ten bytes via the first I2C port from the chip at I2C address `0x23`, register `0x42` and then writes them to the chip at `0x13` at register `0x37`.
 You could now have ten different tasks reading and writing to the same I2C bus using I2C Manager and the FreeRTOS scheduler would make them all wait nicely for their turn at the port.

 That is it, all there is to it.
-As you can see there is no initialisation needed: the first time someone acesses an I2C port it will be set up automatically.
+As you can see there is no initialization needed: the first time someone accesses an I2C port it will be set up automatically.

 &nbsp;